 So long lives this, and this gives life to thee.

-The contest ends May 1, after which my novels will be sent to the top contributor.
-So, as the song goes, “Brush up on your Shakespeare…start quoting him now!”
+As the song goes, “Brush up on your Shakespeare…start quoting him now!”